yudhisteer/Generating-Design-Ideas-from-Keywords/README.md

 **Note:**
 _Eventhough both VQGAN and CLIP models are pretrained when you use them in VQGAN, you basically train it (again) for every prompt you give to it.
 That is different to “normal” GANs where you train it one time (or you use a pretrained model) and then you just do inference in order to generate an image._

+The VQGAN-CLIP architecture kind of blurs the distinction of training-vs-inference, because when we “run” VQGAN-CLIP we’re kind of doing ```inference```, but we’re also ```optimizing```.
+This special case of inference has been called “inference-by-optimization”.
+That’s why we need a **GPU** to run VQGAN-CLIP.

 # Conclusion